Blog > How to Calculate Office Space Utilization for Your Team

 Implementing “Hot Desking” or Floating Memberships

-If your utilization data shows that your team is rarely in the office simultaneously, you might opt for a mix of private office space and Floating Memberships.
-This allows you to have a “home base” for your core files and brand presence (complete with your company logo placement on the door at no additional cost) while providing other team members with access to the workspace when they need it.
+If your team is rarely in the office simultaneously, you might opt for a mix of private office space and Floating Memberships.
+This provides a “home base” for your core files and brand presence (including your logo on the door) while providing other team members access to the workspace only when they need it.

 Repurposing Underused Areas

 If you are staying in your current space, use utilization data to redesign.
-If your desk rows are empty but your lounge area is packed, it’s time to trade some desks for more comfortable seating or additional phone booths.
-Creating “a quieter environment in a private space” for deep work can often increase utilization by making the office more functional for different types of tasks.
+If your desk rows are empty but your lounge area is packed, trade some desks for comfortable seating or additional phone booths.
+Creating a quieter environment in a private space for deep work can increase utilization by making the office more functional for different tasks.

 Practical Scenarios in Space Optimization